xcloudtech/rt-state/README.md

 # rt-state

 > Another library for the state management in React and React Native.
 It can be used to replace React Hooks APIs.
-It can also be used together with React Hooks APIs, or calls any other libraries which depend on React Hooks.
+It can also be used together with React Hooks API, or calls any other libraries which depend on React Hooks API.

 ### Features